saintnever/academic-kickstart/content/project/links/index.md

 slides: example
 ---

 Currently, most interaction interfaces are designed for powerful and independent computing devices, which adopts a device-centered design approach.
-A human-centered pervasive interface, however, requires seamless interconnection among devices for both energy and information sharing.
-For example, all involved devices should be notified of the user's intention to offer guidance, complete task, and provide feedback.
+A human-centered pervasive interface, however, requires seamless interconnection among devices for resource redistribution.
+By allocating energy, computation, and interaction resources based on needs, the design of the interfaces can be more flexible and thus truly be woven into the fabric of everyday life.
 <!-- The power and information interconnections are the underlying infrastructure, on top of which interaction techniques can be implemented.   -->

 <figure>